-In order for it to work properly, you must install your new air conditioner exactly as recommended by the manufacturer.
-For this reason, we strongly recommend that you hire an experienced professional handle, such as Bulldog Heating & Cooling Erin Mills, to install for you.
+In order for your central air conditioner to work properly, you must install it as exactly as recommended by the manufacturer.
+For this reason, we strongly recommend that you hire an experienced HVAC technician, to install for you.
 If you are however the adventurous type, you can then handle the installations, but with some help.

 Step 1: Positioning the Indoor Unit